LuboDimitrov/Tank-Wars-Game/README.md

 # Tank-Wars-Game
 The classic tank wars game programmed in Lisp

-Disclaimer: The comments and the name of all functions are written in Catalan, however i will do my best to translate it to you into English
+Important: The comments and the name of all functions are written in Catalan, however i will do my best to translate it to you into English.
+If you have any trouble with the execution do not hesitate to contact me

 Instructions:

 1. In order to execute the code you need to install XLisp (i'm currently using the version 3.04)

+2. Download the file "canons.lsp" and place it to your XLisp folder.

-2. To load the file tpye: (load 'canons)
+3. To load the file tpye: (load 'canons)

 How to play the game:

 There are 2 players who control each tank/canyon.

-First player is called cano (cano means canyon in catalan) Second player is called cano2
+First player is called cano (cano means canyon in catalan)

+Second player is called cano2

 The whole game can be played with these four functions